satya-arjunan/visocyteold/Plugins/StreamLinesRepresentation/README.md

 -----------

-This plugin provides a new representation called "Stream Lines" for DataSet in ParaView.
+This plugin provides a new representation called "Stream Lines" for DataSet in Visocyte.
 The representation displays an animated view of streamlines in a vector field of the dataset.
 Seeds are initialized randomly in the bounds of the domain and created each time a particle dies (time to live - ie, max number of iterations - is reached, out-of-domain or zero velocity).